Mallika Dua: Activism

 Dua's videos are satirical in nature depicting the harsh reality of the society with a dash of humour.
-She strongly believes in the cause of Feminism and uses her social networking platforms as a tool for women's empowerment and for also expressing her liberal ideologies and open-minded opinions on social causes and issues concerning women.
+She strongly believes in the cause of feminism and uses her social networking platforms as a tool for women's empowerment and for also expressing her liberal ideologies and open-minded opinions on social causes and issues concerning women.
 She has actively voiced her opinion against sexual harassment of women at workplace, casual sexism among others.
-She was also one of the pioneers of the social media movement Me Too (Hashtag) where she was one of the first known faces to recount her own experience of being sexually harassed as a child to encourage her fan following (both men and women) to share their experiences as well and to stand up for the cause.
-She has also defied gender stereotypes through her videos and hashtag activism slamming body-shaming, fat-shaming carving a niche for herself in the industry inspiring the youth.
+She was also one of the pioneers of the social media movement Me Too where she was one of the first known faces to recount her own experience of being sexually harassed as a child to encourage her fan following (both men and women) to share their experiences as well and to stand up for the cause.
+She has also defied gender stereotypes through her videos and hashtag activism slamming body-shaming, and fat-shaming, carving a niche for herself in the industry inspiring the youth.